 Because this system works only if people can depend on the patch manager being there without fail, the role should be held formally.
 In Subversion, we advertised for it on the development and users mailing lists, got several volunteers, and took the first one who replied.
 When that person had to step down (see the section called “Transitions” later in this chapter), we did the same thing again.
 We've never tried having multiple people share the role, because of the communications overhead that would be required between them; but perhaps at very high volumes of patch submission, a multiheaded patch manager might make sense.

-In software projects, "translation" can refer to two very different things.
+In software projects, "translation" can refer to two somewhat different things.
 It can mean translating the software's documentation into other languages, or it can mean translating the software itself—that is, having the program display errors and help messages in the user's preferred language.
 Both are complex tasks, but once the right infrastructure is in place, they are largely separable from other development.
 Because the tasks are similar in some ways, it may make sense (depending on your project) to have a single translation manager handle both, or it may be better to have two different managers.
 (Note also that specialized infrastructure is available to help make the translation process more efficient; see the section called “Translation Infrastructure” in Chapter 3, Technical Infrastructure for more on this.)

-In the Subversion project, we have one translation manager handle both.
-He does not actually write the translations himself, of course—he may help out on one or two, but as of this writing, he would need to speak ten languages (twelve counting dialects) in order to work on all of them!
-Instead, he manages teams of volunteer translators: he helps them coordinate among each other, and he coordinates between the teams and the rest of the project.
+In the Subversion project, we had one translation manager handle both.
+He did not actually write the translations himself, of course—he might help out on one or two, but would need to speak more than ten languages fluently in order to work on all of them!
+Instead, he managed teams of volunteer translators: he helped them coordinate among each other, and he coordinated between the translation teams and the rest of the project.